Scleroderma: Symptoms, diagnosis and treatment

 Credit: Biophoto Associates, Collection: Photo Researchers

-According to the Scleroderma Society, around 1 in 10,000 people in the UK have scleroderma.
+According to the Scleroderma Society, around 12,000 people in the UK have scleroderma.
 It affects four times as many women as men.
 Scleroderma is usually diagnosed between 25 and 55 but all age groups can be affected.

 Tiny blood vessels throughout the body also may be affected, causing widespread damage to internal organs.
 Although the disease usually affects the hands, face, and feet, impaired blood flow can eventually injure the body's digestive, respiratory, and circulatory systems.